git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 This is especially cool if:

-- On a local machine, you start all your normal terminal applications within a tmux session, you restart X. Instead of losing your processes as your normally would if you were using an X terminal like xterm or konsole, you'd be able to `tmux attach` after and find all processes were alive and kicking all along :)
+- Local machines.
+You start all your normal terminal applications within a tmux session, you restart X. Instead of losing your processes as your normally would if you were using an X terminal like xterm or konsole, you'd be able to `tmux attach` after and find all processes were alive and kicking all along :)
-- Same applies for remote SSH applications and workspaces you run in tmux.
+- Remote SSH applications and workspaces you run in tmux.
 You can detach your tmux workspace at work before you clock out, then next morning reattach your session.
 Ahhh.
 Refreshing. :)